Communities

 Well, I’m still not fully convinced a dedicated site is the right choice (I’m not a fan of excessive fragmentation).
 But, I agree, go ahead and post incubator Q/A for the site.
 All the good Q/A can be moved to other appropriate sites if the conclusion will be not to start a new CS site.
 Currently, Codidact doesn’t support moving stuff like that, but it’s on the todo list!
 (Somebody’s todo list, at least…)

-Andreas from the dark caverns‭ when we launch a community we'll need to move its questions from the incubator.
+Andreas witnessed the end of the world today‭ when we launch a community we'll need to move its questions from the incubator.
 If the conclusion of a proposal is to not create the community but move some incubator questions to other communities, that can be done the same way.
 We don't currently have a user interface for this, but someone can do it at the database if the need arises before the UI does.
 We want to help people build communities and get their questions answered, so let's go ahead and welcome CS questions in the incubator now and see how everyone's understanding evolves.
 Concrete cases will help us all.